Five fascinating facts about pelicans

-The fall stopover here in Will County typically begins about this time each year, and they usually stick around until sometime in November.
+The fall stopover here in Will County typically begins in early to mid-September, and they usually stick around until sometime in November.
 They also typically arrive here on their way north to their breeding ground sometime in March or early April, departing in May.

 Their time here is fleeting, and since they don't give any advanced noticed of when they will arrive or depart, you have to seize the moment to see these birds.
 The waters around McKinley Woods-Kerry Sheridan Grove and Four Rivers Environmental Education Center in Channahon are the place where they are most often seen in the preserves, but they've also been spotted at Rock Run Rookery in Joliet in the past.